Find Trade Colleges

 The colleges and universities below are the most popular for me tech majors pursuing a bachelor's degree.

 Our 2023 rankings named Central Washington University the most popular school in Washington for mechanical engineering technology students working on their bachelor’s degree.
-Located in the town of Ellensburg, CWU is a public school with a medium-sized student population.
+Located in the distant town of Ellensburg, CWU is a public college with a moderately-sized student population.

 About 11% of the students majoring in me tech at the school are women while 89% are male.